iMovR Trackless Keyboard Tray Review

 Ergonomic Evaluation for Sitting, Standing, and Walking

-If you have a treadmill desk, however, the same old issues of shakiness are bound to occur.
+If you have a treadmill desk, however, the same old issues of shakiness are bound to occur (for more information, check out our primer adding adjustable keyboard trays on treadmill desks).
 Under-desk keyboard trays were never designed for users to anchor their hands to while in motion.
 The tray isn’t going to break off your desk and destroy your keyboard, but it will feel shaky.
 The good news is that the Trackless Tray is less shaky than other under-desk trays, but the hard truth is that products like this just were not designed for the treadmill desker.
-Stick to iMovR’s SteadyType line of desks, or the SteadyType Exo or Elevon, for the best typing experience possible while using a treadmill desk.
-However, if you already own a treadmill desk, and you’re in search of a keyboard tray, you could certainly do worse than the Trackless.
+You would be better off sticking to iMovR’s SteadyType line of desks, or the SteadyType Exo or Elevon, for the best typing experience possible while using a treadmill desk.

 Under-Desk Keyboard Tray Installation

 By far the biggest long-term benefit of the Trackless Tray is its improved stability and build quality, leading to a much more comfortable typing experience.
 The biggest up-front benefit is the much easier installation process, especially on newer iMovR desks that are pre-drilled for this tray.
-The Trackless Keyboard Tray delivers a standard, but not groundbreaking, set of features that enable you to type from a proper ergonomic position.
+While the Trackless Keyboard Tray falls behind more innovative options like the SteadyType Exo, it delivers a standard, but not groundbreaking, set of features that enable you to type from a proper ergonomic position.